Post-installation tasks

 Verifying an installation

-To verify that your Event Endpoint Management installation deployed successfully, you can check the status of your instance either by using the command line (CLI), or if running on OpenShift Container Platform, by using the web console (UI).
+To verify that your Event Endpoint Management installation deployed successfully, you can check the status of your instance either by using the command line (CLI), or if you are running on OpenShift Container Platform, by using the web console (UI).

 Using the OpenShift Container Platform UI